U.S. Forest Service Freezes Hiring Of Seasonal Workforce

 Seasonal Hiring Freeze - Why Now?

 The decision to pause the hiring of seasonal and temporary employees is partially in response to anticipated agency budget cuts.
-The U.S. House of Representatives recently passed a spending bill that gave the agency around half a billion dollars less than it requested.
+The U.S. House of Representatives passed a spending bill that gave the agency around half a billion dollars less than it requested.
 The Senate version provides more funding for the Forest Service, but it remains unclear how the agency will fare in the final spending bill.

 The Forest Service was already cash-strapped before these proposed cuts.
 Since the 1990s, the agency’s staff has been cut nearly in half due to chronic underfunding.
 That’s one reason why the agency has grown increasingly reliant on seasonal and temporary workers to carry out their mission to conserve and protect our national forests.